eoincos/flask-developer-challenge/README.md

 # gistapi
-Gistapi is a simple HTTP API server implimented in Flask for searching a user's public Github Gists.
-The gistapi code in this repository has been left incompete for you to finish.
+Gistapi is a simple HTTP API server implemented in Flask for searching a user's public Github Gists.
+The gistapi code in this repository has been left incomplete for you to finish.

 ## Contents
 This project contains a [tox](https://testrun.org/tox/latest/) definition for testing against both Python 2.7 and Python 3.4.